brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-After adding the `'static` lifetime annotation, the borrow checker
-moves past the function signature, so we must
-specify a function body that satisfies the signature (which
+After adding the `'static` lifetime annotation, the borrow checker moves past the function signature, so we must specify a function body that satisfies the signature.
+In this case, `&1`, will suffice.
-explains the `&1`).

-How does the borrow checker know there is a problem before looking at
-the function body?
-Since the function originally returns a borrowed
-`i32`, written `&i32`, the borrowed value _must_ come from somewhere.
+How does the borrow checker know there is a problem only looking at the signature?
+Since the function originally returns a borrowed `i32`, written `&i32`, the borrowed value _must_ come from somewhere.

-The borrowed value could come from the function body, as we showed
-in function `f1` above, but this only works because the `&1` is
-static and not bound to a variable (As Klabnik and Nichols,
-authors of "The Rust Programming Language", say "the
-text is hardcoded directly into the final executable") and is
-therefore never dropped.
+The borrowed value could come from the function body, as we showed in function `f1` above, but this only works because the `&1` is static and not bound to a variable (As Klabnik and Nichols, authors of "The Rust Programming Language", say "the text is hardcoded directly into the final executable") and is therefore never dropped.
 There is no risk of a UaF bug.

 Note: `f1` is equivalent to the following, which explicitly
 declares the static item, then returns it.